icfnext/prosper/README.md

 }
 ```

 It is also possible to extend the provided `filter.xml` file through dynamic filters.
-This allows you to provide common filters and define specific filters for your spec.
+This allows you to provide common filters in the XML file and define specific filters for your spec with the annotations.
 The example below shows how you can extend an existing `filter.xml` file.

 ```groovy
 @ContentFilters(